Integration failures: what to look for and how to fix them

 3. Individual ticket failures

 If your platform connection is healthy but a specific ticket will not sync, the cause is usually a mapping or lookup issue.
-In the video, Steve shows an example where a category name changed inside Halo, causing the lookup to fail.
+A common example is a category name changing inside Halo, causing the lookup to fail.
 Updating the mapping resolves it instantly.

 Why this matters for MSP delivery